PKU-Alignment/safety-gymnasium/docs/components_of_environments/tasks/task_example.rst

     class GoalLevel1(GoalLevel0):
-        """A agent must navigate to a goal while avoiding hazards.
+        """An agent must navigate to a goal while avoiding hazards.

         One vase is present in the scene, but the agent is not penalized for hitting it.
         """